bewuethr/bewuethr.github.io/2020-04-05-taop-summary.md

 - Joins for delete statements: `using`
 - A *row* is what a query sees, a *tuple* what is on disk; a single row can exist as multiple tuples on disk
-- Delete all rows: `truncate` – faster (deletes on disk), still MVCC compliant
+- Delete all rows: `truncate`---faster (deletes on disk), still MVCC compliant
 - Delete almost everything: faster to create new table and select into it from old table with